 A little bit of Crypto History

 In 2017, cryptocurrency stepped out of the darkness and into the light of the mainstream.
 All of a sudden, Bitcoin and Cryptocurrency was everywhere.
 The price exploded and multi-millionaires were made, in what seemed like, overnight.
 From 2010 to 2017 Bitcoin went from $0.01 to $20,000.
-Many altcoins had gains of 10,000% in just a couple years.
+Many altcoins had gains of 10,000% in just a couple of years.

 Bitcoin and Altcoins Exploded!

 The financial news programs started to track certain coins/tokens, and the FOMO (Fear of Missing Out) gold rush happened.
 Everyone was coming up with a new token, or a way to add anything to the blockchain.
-Much in the same way of the Dot-Com boom, where everyone rushed to get their company attached to the internet.
+Much in the same way as the Dot-Com boom, where everyone rushed to get their company attached to the internet.
 The unfortunate side effect of this was market manipulation, a bunch of crypto scams, and a crypto winter where the market corrected.

 This is a subject where you’ll find a different opinion based on who you talk to.
 According to financial and stock market purists, Bitcoin (BTC) and all crypto is a scam.
 According to Bitcoin purists, all other cryptocurrencies (referred to as altcoins) are a scam.
-And… According to some altcoin projects, any centralized blockchain projects is a scam.
+And… According to some altcoin projects, any centralized blockchain projects are a scam.
 Confused yet?

 So what is a scam?

 My definition of a scam is a project whose sole purpose is to raise funds to pocket.
-There have been plenty of “projects” which would put a website together, showcased a team, raised $10 million – $50 Million, and never produced even a beta.
+There have been plenty of “projects” which would put a website together, showcasing a team, raised $10 million – $50 Million, and never produced even a beta.
 Some projects fail.
 Some projects iterate.
 There are some projects where people don’t understand the concept.
-And there are some people who don’t understand what an early stage investment is.
+And there are some people who don’t understand what an early-stage investment is.
 None of those examples make a project a scam.
 So be careful when investing in anything.
 Do your research, read the whitepaper, and beware of FUD (Fear, Uncertainty, and Doubt).